innocious/BasicApplication/README.md

 Run docker-compose up

-5. Open your web browser and go to http://localhost/index.php to see the running application.
+5. Open your web browser to see the running application.
+    Go to http://localhost/index.php -> For Mysql
+    Go to http://localhost/mongodb.php -> For Mongo DB

 6. To access PHPMyAdmin, go to http://localhost:8085 in your web browser.